aws-amplify/docs/docs/lib/datastore/fragments/native_common/setup-auth-rules.md

 For some use cases, you will want DataStore to use multiple authorization types.
 For example, an app might use `API Key` for public content and `Cognito User Pool` for personalized content once the user logs in.

-By default, DataStore uses your API's default authorization type specified in the `amplifyconfiguration.json`/`aws-exports.js` file.
+By default, DataStore uses your API's default authorization type specified in the `amplifyconfiguration.json`/`.dart`/`aws-exports.js` file.
 To change the default authorization type, run `amplify update api`.
 Every network request sent through DataStore uses that authorization type, regardless of the model's `@auth` rule.

 To enable DataStore to use multiple authorization types based on the model's `@auth` rules, configure the "auth mode strategy" when initializing DataStore:

 <inline-fragment platform="ios" src="~/lib/datastore/fragments/ios/setup-auth-rules/10_multiauth-snippet.md"></inline-fragment>
 <inline-fragment platform="android" src="~/lib/datastore/fragments/android/setup-auth-rules/10_multiauth-snippet.md"></inline-fragment>
 <inline-fragment platform="js" src="~/lib/datastore/fragments/js/setup-auth-rules/10_multiauth-snippet.md"></inline-fragment>
+<inline-fragment platform="flutter" src="~/lib/datastore/fragments/flutter/setup-auth-rules/10_multiauth-snippet.md"></inline-fragment>

 This configuration enables DataStore to synchronize data using the model's `@auth` rule provider for each model.